SouthAsianCinema

 First Retrospective of Adoor’s Films in U.K.

-Adoor GopalakrishnanAdoor Gopalakrishnan, India’s foremost filmmaker after Satyajit Ray, was presented a Crystal Pyramid, an Award for Excellence in Cinema, by South Asian Cinema Foundation (SACF), a London based organisation that explores the many splendoured cinema of South Asia beyond Bollywood.
-The Award was presented to the veteran filmmaker Adoor, by the Honourable High Commissioner of India in London, Mr. Kamalesh Sharma, at the Nehru Centre in the presence of distinguished guests.
-It was followed, by an in conversation event between Adoor Gopalakrishnan and film historian and Director SACF Lalit Mohan Joshi.
-Adoor will also released a book A Door to Adoor edited by Lalit Mohan Joshi and C.S.
+Adoor GopalakrishnanAdoor Gopalakrishnan, India’s foremost filmmaker after Satyajit Ray, is being presented a Crystal Pyramid, an Award for Excellence in Cinema, by South Asian Cinema Foundation (SACF), a London based organisation that explores the many splendoured cinema of South Asia beyond Bollywood.
+The Award will be presented to the veteran filmmaker Adoor, by the Honourable High Commissioner of India in London, Mr. Kamalesh Sharma, at the Nehru Centre in the presence of distinguished guests.
+It will be followed, by an in conversation event between Adoor Gopalakrishnan and film historian and Director SACF Lalit Mohan Joshi.
+Adoor will also release a book A Door to Adoor edited by Lalit Mohan Joshi and C.S.
 Venkiteswaran with a foreword by Shyam Benegal.
 This book is the first publication in English on Adoor Gopalakrishnan and contains rare collection of essays by renowned critics, film academics and filmmakers.

-SACF organised a Festival of Adoor Gopalakrishnan’s films at Watermans, Brentford, which will be the first ever Retrospective of Adoor Gopalakrishnan’s films in U.K.
+SACF is also organising a Festival of Adoor Gopalakrishnan’s films at Watermans, Brentford, which will be the first ever Retrospective of Adoor Gopalakrishnan’s films in U.K.

 For SACF events, please see Events Page